dotheyarravalley.com.au

 At the risk of appearing to be clinging to the past, we couldn’t resist asking Bruce to play Jessica’s theme.
 Bruce graciously agreed and given that every budding pianist at some time plays Jessica’s theme (there are countless versions on YouTube) you simply can’t beat seeing and hearing it played by the person who created it!
 Watch the video below and hear Bruce describe how he composed Jessica’s Theme.

-Bruce and his wife Maria have lived in the Yarra Valley for thirty nine years.
+Bruce and his wife Maria have lived in the Yarra Valley for over 40 years.
 Due to work commitments in the United States Bruce also spends time in Los Angeles where he has a house and studio.

 Bruce and Maria enjoy many of the restaurants and wineries in the Yarra Valley.
 If you would like Bruce’s recommendations for his Top 3 places to visit – here they are…